RashidAwan11/WorthKnow-GitHub/content/knowledge-base/philip-defranco-net-worth-bio-wiki-age-family-friends-height-salary.md

 ## **Philip Defranco Personal life/Biography:**

 Not much is known about his personal life as he likes to keep it separate from his online persona.
 However, it is known that he has an Italian-American background and was born in The Bronx, New York.
 He now resides in Los Angeles, California.

+**Also Read About the Net Worth of: <a href="https://worthknow.com/andy-dick-net-worth-bio-wiki-age-family-friends-height-salary/" target="_blank" rel="noopener">Andy Dick</a>**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0N8fXbFWb_Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>